Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 2. Play Word Games

-Playing word games like Scrabble keeps the brain nerves functioning at their best.
+Playing word games like Scrabble keeps the nerves of the brain functioning at their best.
 A Canadian study proved that Scrabble players scored at least 20 percent higher on mental functions as they age.

 3. Take Vitamin B-12